visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/power-bi.md

 import Zoom from "react-medium-image-zoom";
 import "react-medium-image-zoom/dist/styles.css";

-- [ ] We need to Setup the application in Azure Active Directory
+To configure Power BI, We need to set the application in Azure Active Directory.

 This application will be the communication point for the PowerBIAgent.
 All calls to the Microsoft API's will be made on behalf of this application.

 :::note
 This guideline assumes that the user has a tenant in Azure.
-If the tenant is not present, please refer to https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-howto-tenant for steps to acquire a tenant.
+If the tenant is not present, please refer [How to set up an Azure tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-howto-tenant) for steps to acquire a tenant.
 :::

 :::important